Augustin-FL/building-pfsense-iso-from-source/README.md

 export PKG_REPO_SERVER_RELEASE="pkg+http://${myIPAddress}/packages"

 export PKG_REPO_SERVER_STAGING="pkg+http://${myIPAddress}/packages" # We need to also specify this variable, because even
-# if we don't build staging release some ports configuration is made on staging.
+# if we don't build staging release some ports configuration is made for staging.
 ```

 # Building the ISO